The Lunar Eclipse takes place on January 10th at 19.21 GMT at 20 degrees Cancer.

 TAROT ~ 4 OF CUPS

 The Rider Waite Smith card depicts a young man sitting beneath a tree with three cups, a floating hand offers a fourth.
 The young man rather than appreciating what he already has, is feeling emotional, caught up with thoughts of what is missing, what needs to be attained to feel truly fulfilled and secure.
-This may not be as it first appears, rather than chasing the attainment of further monetary gain or possessions, the 4 of Cups can reveal sadness, depression that despite an abundance of material glitter – true happiness and satisfaction with his life eludes him.
+This may not be as it first appears – rather than chasing financial and material gain – the 4 of Cups can also reveal sadness, depression that despite an abundance of material glitter, true happiness and satisfaction with his life eludes him.